 Seventy years ago, the musique concrète movement pioneered sampling and primitive electronics, deconstructing the definition of music.
 Composer John Cage proposed that all sounds have musical potential, and the producers of decades to come echoed this philosophy.
 Today’s most innovative producers are expert sound designers, whether they make their own sounds from scratch or selectively dig the crates of the universe IRL/URL.

 I’ve put together a drum rack of sounds chosen from the excellent Pro Sounds Effects, who have curated packs for music producers that are now exclusively available on Splice as PSE: The Producer’s Library.
-Listen to the arrangement below and try out these found percussion racks yourself.

 While drum racks are the most intuitive application for found sounds, there’s no reason not to experiment with bringing unusual audio into a sampler for melodic and chordal composition.
 If a sample contains any resonance or trace of a pitch, then it’s logical material to be spread across a keyboard.
 If it doesn’t, things may still get interesting.